sapcc/openstack-audit-middleware/README.md

   # should match the endpoint type defined in service catalog
   target_endpoint_type: public # retrieve service ID from this endpoint

+  # service type as configured in the OpenStack catalog
+  service_type: 'compute'

   # describe resources exposed by the REST API
   # URL paths follow one of the following patterns:
   # - /<resource>s: HTTP POST for create, GET for list